ReflexCreations/dance-pad-v3/electronics/sensor-board/readme.md

 ## Changes

-- The LED power and LED grid board functionality has been removed, with LED data GPIO pins exposed for external connection.
+- The LED grid board functionality has been removed, with LED data GPIO pins exposed for external connection.
 This will allow users to choose an LED architecture, or omit one altogether to significantly reduce cost.
+- Power supply has been moved to an external supply, and will no longer be provided by USB, to improve reliability/control of the conditions of supply.
+On-board switch-mode power supply handles power for both microcontroller and LEDs.
 - DIP Switches have been added to specify the panel position.
 This allows for up to 9 panels in a user-specified layout.
 - The UART interface has been upgraded to CAN Bus.
 This increases the robustness of communications between boards and allows for a daisy-chain approach.
 - The I/O functionality has been integrated to the sensor board, preventing the need for two separate board designs/system architectures.